2022 Connecticut Secretary of the State election

 The 2022 Connecticut Secretary of the State election took place on November 8, 2022, to elect the next Secretary of the State of Connecticut.
-Incumbent Democrat Denise Merrill planned to retire at the end of her elected term, but resigned June 30 to care for her ailing husband.
+Incumbent Democrat Denise Merrill planned to retire at the end of her elected term, but resigned on June 30 to care for her ailing husband.
 Governor Lamont appointed former associate attorney general Mark Kohler to the position.
-Kohler was sworn in July 11.
+Kohler was sworn in on July 11.
 He was not a candidate for the office in the November election.